Human Granulocytotropic Anaplasmosis (HGA)

 o Synergistically suppresses host immune system with Bb infection

-In addition to Lyme disease ticks can carry many other infections.
-Human granulocytic anaplasmosis (HGA- formerly called human granulocytic ehrlichiosis) is one of these infections.
+In addition to Lyme disease, ticks can carry many other infections.
+Human granulocytic anaplasmosis (HGA- formerly called human granulocytic ehrlichiosis) is one of the infections.
 The HGA bacteria infects white blood cells.
-Anaplasma organisms can also be carried by mosquitoes.

 More Information on HGA (Pg.
 1828 CDC)